jan-casas/vsc-compute-dash/README.md

 # Unlocking Business Intelligence for AEC Manufacturers with Compute Version Control

+**Compute Version Control (VSC)** is an innovative platform transforming the AEC industry by enabling architects and designers to instantly test parametric manufacturer solutions within their preferred tools, offering real-time insights on costs, materials, and lifecycle data.
+For investors, VSC presents a compelling opportunity to back a disruptive technology that streamlines workflows, enhances collaboration between designers and manufacturers, and unlocks valuable business intelligence—positioning it for significant impact and growth in the construction sector.

 https://github.com/user-attachments/assets/80194026-07dd-47c5-b0f2-0c975b7fa086

 *Figure 1: Landing page of the Webapp.
 You can see the Compute and Speckle window and the params